Delete a Debt Collection 2026: New Swiss SchKG Rules

 - Debt register extract: around CHF 17 for a standard extract

-- Non-disclosure request: CHF 40 flat fee at the debt collection office
+- Non-disclosure request: CHF 40 flat (the maximum) at the debt collection office

-- Earliest filing: 3 months after delivery of the payment order
+- Earliest filing: 3 months after the payment order was served

-- Court proceedings on objection: court fees from CHF 200, often more depending on the amount in dispute, plus potential lawyer fees
+- Court proceedings on dispute: court fees from roughly CHF 200, more depending on the amount in dispute, plus possible lawyer fees

-By default, 5 years from the delivery of the payment order under Art.
+By default, five years from the delivery of the payment order under Art.
 8a SchKG.
-With the new procedure from 2026, you can request non-disclosure as early as 3 months after delivery, provided the creditor has not filed a continuation request.
+Since 2026 you can request non-disclosure at any point during those five years, provided you filed a Rechtsvorschlag and the creditor did not pursue the claim in court.

 Yes.
 You can request an extract about yourself at any time, online in most cantons, for around CHF 17.
 This right is anchored in Art.
 8a para.
 2 SchKG.